Chesa Boudin

-Chesa Boudin (/'tʃeɪsə buː'diːn/, CHAY-sə boo-DEEN; born August 21, 1980) is an American lawyer who served as the 29th District Attorney of San Francisco from January 8, 2020, to July 8, 2022.
+Chesa Boudin (/'tʃeɪsə buː'diːn/, CHAY-sə boo-DEEN; born August 21, 1980) is an American lawyer who served as the 29th district attorney of San Francisco from January 8, 2020 to July 8, 2022.
 He is a member of the Democratic Party.

 Boudin graduated from Yale University and was a Rhodes Scholar at St Antony's College, Oxford.
-After obtaining his Juris Doctor from Yale Law School in 2011, Boudin served as a law clerk to M. Margaret McKeown on the United States Court of Appeals for the Ninth Circuit.
-He went on to work at the San Francisco Public Defender's Office as a post-doctoral fellow in 2012.
-Boudin clerked for Charles Breyer on the United States District Court for the Northern District of California from 2013 and 2014 before returning to San Francisco as a deputy public defender.
+After obtaining his Juris Doctor from Yale Law School in 2011, Boudin clerked for two federal judges and became a deputy public defender in San Francisco.

-Elected as San Francisco district attorney in 2019, Boudin implemented some criminal justice reform policies to reduce incarceration, including bail reform and alternatives to prosecution and sentencing.
-However, he was heavily criticized for mismanagement of the office and for his perceived softness on crime, and was the subject of a recall election on June 7, 2022; 55% of voters chose to remove him from office.
-Brooke Jenkins, who was a leading figure and critic of Boudin in the recall election, was chosen by Mayor London Breed to succeed him as interim District Attorney.
-She would go on to win a special election to complete Boudin's unexpired term.
-Boudin is the first district attorney in San Francisco to be recalled, and the first district attorney in the state of California to be successfully removed from office.
+Boudin was elected San Francisco district attorney in 2019.
+In an effort to reduce incarceration, he implemented criminal justice reform policies such as bail reform and alternatives to prosecution and sentencing.
+However, he was heavily criticized for mismanagement of the office and for his perceived softness on crime.
+Boudin was the subject of a recall election on June 7, 2022.
+The recall election was successful, as 55% of the electorate voted to remove him from office.